mahendrakarmahesh/Resume-Builder/README.md

 -  Click to print and Download it

 ### Features
-- Add button is used to add as  many Work experience  section
+- The 'Add' button is used to add as many work experience sections as needed.
-- Add button is used to add as  many Education
+- The 'Add' button is used to add as many education sections as needed.
-- Print button to download resume
+- The 'Print' button allows users to download their resume.
-- Clean Code
+- The code is clean and well-organized.
-- Profile photo , email , phone no , contact no , github link , linkedin link , education , experience, skill , objective section included in the template.
+- The template includes sections for a profile photo, email, phone number, contact number, GitHub link, LinkedIn link, education, experience, skills, and an objective statement.

 # [DEMO](https://rishikavishnoi.github.io/Resume-Builder/)   👍❤️
 ** Note :- profile photo field is required **